Nirbhaya case: Convict Akshay Thakur files mercy petition before President

 New Delhi, Feb 01: Akshay Thakur, one of the four death row convicts in the Nirbhaya case, filed mercy petition on Saturday before President Ram Nath Kovind on Wednesday, his lawyer said.

-Advocate AP Singh, who represents convict Akshay Thakur, said he has filed the mercy petition with the President.
+Advocate A P Singh, who represents convict Akshay Thakur, said he has filed the mercy petition with the President.

 The convicts were due to be hanged on Saturday, but on Friday, a Delhi court deferred the hanging till further orders.
 Additional Sessions Judge Dharmender Rana passed the order on a plea filed by the convicts seeking a stay on their execution on Saturday.